 There are two main categories to keep in mind here:

 - Informational Intent.
 The user’s intent when using these keywords is to acquire information on a particular topic.
 These are keywords you may want to use in the Awareness Stage of your customer journey when you’re trying to get your brand and the solutions you offer in front of your audience – even if they are not ready to buy.
-How to keywords are a great example of key phrases which fall under this category.
+How to keywords are a great example of key phrases that fall under this category.

 - Commercial Intent.
 On the other hand, search queries which have words like free shipping, buy, order now, next-day shipping, near me, best price, coupon, deal all showcase a strong purchase intent.